 The SailMail Stations could not be operating now without support from Chuck Hawley and the Watsonville, Rockhill, Honolulu, Corpus Christi, South Daytona, and San Diego staffs of West Marine, Shea Weston of Offshore Outfitters, Mark Robinson of Pactor Communications Australia, Richard Spindler of Latitude 38, Don Melcher of HF Radio On Board, ICOM, Sally Lindsay Honey of Spinnaker Shop, Eric Steinberg of Farallon Electronics, and Martin (DL1ZAM) of SCS Inc. Please take lots of business to these companies in thanks for their support of SailMail.

-Many thanks to the operators of overseas stations that handle SailMail traffic: Derek and Jeanine Barnard of Penta Comstat in Firefly NSW Australia, Justice Malanot of Bushmail in South Africa, William Latter of LMR Communications in Lunenburg Nova Scotia, Allan Riches of Brunei Bay Radio in Brunei Darussalam, Philip Cazaerck in Belgium, Craig Owings commodore of the (late) Pedro Miguel Boat Club in Panama, Ian and Maggy Staples in Los Lagos Chile, Philip Jones and his staff at the Abu Tig Marina in Egypt, Aaron Hutchinson in Trinidad, Xavier Michel in the Tuamotus, and Garry Clarke, the NZ Met Service, and the Niue Met Service in support of the station in Niue.
+Many thanks to the operators of overseas stations that handle SailMail traffic: Derek and Jeanine Barnard of Penta Comstat in Firefly NSW Australia, Justice Malanot of Bushmail in South Africa, William Latter of LMR Communications in Lunenburg Nova Scotia, Allan Riches of Brunei Bay Radio in Brunei Darussalam, Philip Cazaerck in Belgium, Craig Owings commodore of the (late) Pedro Miguel Boat Club in Panama, Ian and Maggy Staples in Los Lagos Chile, Aaron Hutchinson in Trinidad, Xavier Michel in the Tuamotus, and Garry Clarke, the NZ Met Service, and the Niue Met Service in support of the station in Niue.
 We would also like to thank Mark Robinson who has been instrumental in setting up many of SailMail's international stations.

 In addition, a number of others contributed to the effort: Jim Jennings W5EUT, Hans Kessler N8PGR, and Steve Waterman K4CJX were supportive and their work on Netlink, Winlink, and the Ham networks paved the way for the SailMail Association system.